gohypergiant/hyperdrive/hyperpackage/README.md

     %pip install -e git+https://github.com/gohypergiant/hyperdrive.git#egg=hyperpackage\&subdirectory=hyperpackage
 ```

-2. If you'd prefer to install from a terminal/bash session, please run this:
+2. OR if you'd prefer to install from a terminal/bash session, you can run this:
 ```bash
     pip install -e git+https://github.com/gohypergiant/hyperdrive.git#egg=hyperpackage\&subdirectory=hyperpackage
 ```

-        NOTE: if you install via terminal/bash session, a "src" folder with
+    NOTE: if you install via a terminal/bash session, a "src" folder with
     the hyperpackage source code will be created in the directory from
     which you ran the pip install command.

 ## Usage